Ten years ago, Patrice Bergeron forced the hockey world to learn his name a lot earlier than it was supposed to.

 Yet in that 2003 training camp, Bergeron gave the NHL the first of many examples of his signature work ethic and hockey smarts, forcing the Bruins to keep him on the roster and give the future Selke winner a head start on a legendary career.

-“From Day 1, as soon as he stepped on the ice, there was that 'wow' factor,” Martin Lapointe, Bergeron’s teammate and off-ice mentor in the 2003-04 season, told WEEI.com.
+“From Day 1, as soon as he stepped on the ice, there was that 'wow' factor,” Martin Lapointe, Bergeron’s teammate and off-ice mentor in the 2003-04 season, said.
 “The way he was on the ice, composed and really calm.
 The way he dealt with that situation at that early age was incredible.
 It showed management that there was something in the kid that was really special, and he's been showing it since Day 1 and keeps doing it.”

 Just months after drafting him, general manager Mike O’Connell and the Bruins had “no expectations” of Bergeron in the immediate future, and they weren’t crazy for thinking that.
 When players make the NHL at that young an age, it’s usually because they’re a top-five pick going to a weak team and can struggle without the team worrying about winning.